All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 It’s crucial to have at least 3-6 months of emergency savings to fund your monthly budget.

-When you need money because your furnace stopped working or your car broke down you’ll be saved.
+When you need money because your furnace stopped working or your car broke down, you’ll be saved.

-I try to do that when I write so the reader understands that I’ve been in their shoes.
+I try to do that when I write so the reader understands I’ve been in their shoes.
 Or we have, I should say.

 Invest For Tomorrow

-Whether you become a real estate investor or filter your cash into diversified investment portfolios it’s all about the future.
+Whether you become a real estate investor or filter your cash into diversified investment portfolios, it’s all about the future.

 Your future and perhaps your children’s future.